-4.11.9 On loss of power to the windlasses, the power-operated braking system should be automatically applied and be capable of holding against 50% of the total static braking capacity of the windlass.

-4.11.10 Each windlass should be capable of being controlled from a position which provides a good view of the operation.

-4.11.11 Means should be provided at the windlass control position to monitor cable tension and windlass power load and to indicate the amount of cable paid out.

-4.11.12 A manned control station should be provided with means to indicate cable tensions and speed and direction of wind.

-4.11.13 Reliable means should be provided to communicate between locations critical to the anchoring operation.

-4.11.14 Special consideration should be given to arrangements where the anchoring systems provided are used in conjunction with thrusters to maintain the unit on station.
+- 4.12.9 On loss of power to the windlasses, the power-operated braking system should be automatically applied and be capable of holding against 50% of the total static braking capacity of the windlass. - 4.12.10 Each windlass should be capable of being controlled from a position which provides a good view of the operation. - 4.12.11 Means should be provided at the windlass control position to monitor cable tension and windlass power load and to indicate the amount of cable paid out. - 4.12.12 A manned control station should be provided with means to indicate and automatically record cable tensions and the wind speed and direction. - 4.12.13 Reliable means should be provided to communicate between locations critical to the anchoring operation. - 4.12.14 Special consideration should be given to arrangements where the anchoring systems provided are used in conjunction with thrusters to maintain the unit on station.

-4.12 Dynamic positioning systems13
+4.13 Dynamic positioning systems18

-Dynamic positioning systems used as a sole means of position keeping should provide a level of safety equivalent to that provided for anchoring arrangements.14
+Dynamic positioning systems used as a sole means of position keeping should provide a level of safety equivalent to that provided for anchoring arrangements.19